eic/epic-analysis/s3tools/README.md

     [doc/example.config](../doc/example.config) for a sample config file)
   - Alternative to downloading files from S3, you can generate a `config` file for streaming from S3
-- This script supports both fast and full simulations from EPIC, ECCE, and ATHENA
+- This script supports both fast and full simulations from ePIC, ECCE, and ATHENA
 - For fast simulations, event-generated `hepmc` files are obtained and passed through `Delphes` locally
 - Dependencies (included in `eic-shell`):